 Canning has generally been used as a method of preserving foods that may become sparse (such as fresh veggies, fruits, juices and even meats).
-If you grow your own fruits and veggies or know someone with a garden willing to share, canning your own is a great way to build food storage for the winter.
-I love being able to just walk into my pantry or food storage and grab a jar of beans or peaches knowing it was cheap or free.
-I love knowing they will taste great and won’t be full of preservatives.
+If you grow your own fruits and veggies or know someone with a garden willing to share, canning your own is a great way to build food storage.
+It’s less expensive then alternatives too when grocery store prices rise for goods you’ve canned.
+I love being able to just walk into my pantry or food storage and grab a jar of beans, peaches or canned rosemary chicken breast knowing it was cheap or free.
+I love knowing they will taste great and won’t be full of preservatives too.

 Once your beans are ready and your jars are sterilized, you’re ready to fill them.
 Put about an inch of hot water in the bottom of each jar along with 1/2 teaspoon of salt.
-Note: Don’t forget the salt!
+Don’t forget the salt!
 If you forget the salt the beans will taste very different (in a bad way, I think).
 Swish the water and salt to help the salt dissolve.
 Once the salt is mostly dissolved fill each jar with the prepared green beans.
-Fill to an inch from the top and pack em’ in like sardines 🙂
+Fill to an inch from the top.
+Pack em’ in like sardines. 🙂

-Now it’s time to pressure cook these babies.
-I won’t lie… up until recently pressure cooking freaked me out.
+Now it’s time to pressure can these babies.
+I won’t lie… up until recently pressure cooking and canning freaked me out.
 The thought of a metal pot full of hot water and jars under pressure… yikes!
-BUT I’m here to say, my pressure cooker has become one of my best friends in the kitchen.
+BUT I’m here to say, my pressure canner has become one of my best friends in the kitchen (and outside on my camp chef stove).
 I love using it to preserve the things I grow in my garden and to build my food storage.
-With that said, make sure you read the instructions to your pressure cooker before using.
-Even though it seems like a lot of work now, in the long run, it’ll save me so much time and provide great homemade food instead of an unhealthy quick fix.
+I’ve even canned rosemary chicken breast and black beans.
+With that said, make sure you read the instructions to your pressure canner before using.

 The amount of pressure you’ll need will vary depending on where you live.
-I live in Utah at about 5500 feet above sea level so I need to keep my pressure cooker at or above 13 lbs.
+I live in Utah at about 5500 feet above sea level so I need to keep my pressure canner at or above 13 lbs.
 Process time will vary depending on if you’re using pint or quart size jars.
 Process pints for 20 minutes and quarts for 25.
-Remember this time doesn’t start until the pressure cooker reads the right poundage.
-Once they are done processing let the cooker cool.
-Do not open the cooker until there is no pressure inside otherwise you might get hurt and the liquid in the jars will spurt out.
+Remember this time doesn’t start until the pressure canner reads the right poundage.
+Once they are done processing let the canner cool.
+Do not open the canner until there is no pressure inside otherwise you might get hurt and the liquid in the jars will spurt out.

-Once you open the cooker use your jar tongs and lift the jars out (they will be very hot) onto a cooling rack or towel.
+Once you open the canner use your jar tongs and lift the jars out carefully (they will be very hot) onto a cooling rack or towel.
 As they cool the lids will suction down and seal.
-You will hear the sweet sound of success as the lids make clicking pops as they seal.
-It’s such a satisfying confirmation of a job well done if I do say so myself.
-Once cooled, push each lid down ensure it sealed.
-If a lid will not stop clicking when pushed down, it hasn’t properly sealed, you can store it in the fridge and enjoy within a week or so.
+You will hear the sweet sound of success as each lid makes a click pop sound as they seal.
+To hear that sound is one of my favorite parts of the process. 😉 It’s such a satisfying confirmation of a job well done if I do say so myself.
+Once cooled, push each lid down to ensure it sealed.
+If a lid clicks and pops back up, that means it hasn’t sealed properly, you can store it in the fridge and enjoy within a week or so.

 Look at you!
 You’re a pressure canning pro! 😉